Telenko Lab - About Us

 Education

-BSPS - Pharmaceutical Science, Pharmacy, Purdue University
+BS - Pharmaceutical Science, Purdue University

 Camila Rocco da Silva